ritesh-15/loyalty_program/readme.md

-# Loyalty and Rewards Program for Flipkart Grid 5.0
+# Loyalty and Rewards Program

 Welcome to the Loyalty and Rewards Program repository!
 This project aims to revolutionize customer engagement in E-commerce platforms by leveraging the power of blockchain technology.
 Our goal is to enhance security, transparency, and user experience through a seamless loyalty program.